Songtech-0912/Quark/README.md

 ![](https://www.gnu.org/graphics/gplv3-with-text-136x68.png)

 The terms of the license are, in brief:
+ * Once you download Pyrite, you own it forever
  * You may use Pyrite without restriction
  * You may make modifications to its source code
  * You may publish your changes as long as you cite the original work